-- 14. Government taxes and charges - 15.
-Collaboration with governments to reduce regulatory barriers - 16.
-Government involvement for economic benefit.
+14. Government taxes and charges

+16. Government involvement for economic benefit.

 Options 15 and 16 are variants on trying to find solutions that may require government involvement of some kind in order to meet public interest or national economic goals that the private market on its own may not be able to provide.
-Any initiatives of this kind would presumably need to meet criteria of the kind suggested in Section 3 for government intervention.